TWBug/GoldCardHenge/content/application/_index.en.md

 ---
 media_image: null
 summary: Applying for the Taiwan Employment Gold Card is not difficult.
-We have prepared guide to lead you through the process.
+We have prepared a guide to lead you through the process.
 draft: false
 media_image_alt: null
 date: 2020-11-05T07:09:20.617Z